- Get Involved

 - Create a concussion management plan and “return to play” policy.

-Dr. Tracey Gaslin is a professor and certified pediatric nurse practitioner specializing in camp nursing and infusion care.
-Her doctoral degree is in educational and organizational leadership and she publishes the majority of her work in medical camp nursing, pediatric bleeding disorders, and pediatric development.
-She is currently the Medical Director at The Center for Courageous Kids and serves as the Education Chair for the Association of Camp Nurses.
-Dr. Gaslin also serves on ACA's Healthy Camp Education and Monitoring Program Advisory Committee.
+Dr. Tracey Gaslin is a professor and dual certified nurse practitioner in pediatrics and adults.
+She specializes in camp nursing, pediatrics, and children with bleeding disorders.
+Her doctoral degree is in educational and organizational leadership.
+Dr. Gaslin periodically works as a camp consultant and legal consultant.
+She publishes the majority of her work in the areas of camp nursing, service leadership, and pediatric development.
+Dr. Gaslin previously served as the Medical Director at The Center for Courageous Kids where she worked with special needs populations.
+She currently serves as the Executive Director for the Association of Camp Nurses.

 Kelly Sarmiento, MPH, is the Director of CDC’s Heads Up program at the Centers for Disease Control and Prevention (CDC).
 Over the last 7 years, Kelly has worked on multiple national, award winning, educational campaigns and initiatives that focused on raising awareness and improving prevention, recognition, and management of traumatic brain injury (TBI), including concussion.
 Kelly has a Masters of Public Health from Yale University School of Epidemiology and Public Health, and a BA in Anthropology and a BA in Spanish from the University of California, Santa Barbara.